systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 So, I just used the [file] and [remote-exec] provisioners to copy over the
     files anyway.

-It's not hard to configure these remote connection provisioners, the problem is reliability.
+It's not hard to configure these remote connection provisioners.
+The problem is reliability.
 Since these operations depend on the remote server being reachable over [SSH],
     any network hiccup can cause the provisioning to fail.
 Moreover, since these operations are not seen as first-class citizens in